raspberrypilearning/flower-generator/en/step_1.md

 ## Introduction

-You will create 100's of flowers of different sizes, shapes and colours.
+You will create hundreds of flowers of different sizes, shapes, and colours.

-You can export your flower pictures and use them as wallpapers on your phone or desktop computer, or as backdrops in other Scratch projects.
+You can export the flower pictures and use them as wallpapers on your phone or computer, or as backdrops in other Scratch projects.

 ### What you will make